new-fantastic/vue-wp-json/README.md

 <br>

 The process is the same as above.
-You just need to create and publish new post in Wordpress Admin at _Posts_.
-It will automatiaclly be  available under /post/<:post_slug> address.
+You just need to create and publish new post in Wordpress Admin at **_Posts_** tab.
+It will automatiaclly be  available under `/post/<:post_slug>` route.

 <br>